Zhang Hui (footballer, born 2000)

-Zhang Hui (张辉; born 8 October 2000) is a Chinese footballer currently playing as a midfielder for Chinese Super League club Wuhan Three Towns.
+Zhang Hui (张辉; born 8 October 2000) is a Chinese footballer currently playing as a midfielder for China League One club Nanjing City.

 Club career

-Zhang Hui would play for the Hebei youth team before going on loan to third tier football club Wuhan Three Towns in the 2019 China League Two season.
+Zhang Hui would play for the Hebei FC youth team before going on loan to third tier football club Wuhan Three Towns in the 2019 China League Two season.
 He would have his loan renewed with Wuhan for the following season, which saw the club win the division and promotion to the second tier.
-On his return to Hebei, he would eventually make his debut for the club on 23 April 2021 against Wuhan in a 1-1 draw.
+On his return to Hebei, he would eventually make his debut for the club on 23 April 2021 against Wuhan in a 1–1 draw.

 On 29 April 2022, it was announced that Zhang would rejoin the now newly-promoted Chinese Super League club Wuhan Three Towns.
 On his return he would be part of the squad that won the 2022 Chinese Super League title.